-3. U. T. Board of Regents: Proposed Amendments to the Regents' Rules and Regulations, Part Two, Chapter III, Section 1, Subsection 1.4, Concerning Admission Tickets.--

-The Office of the Chancellor recommends that the Regents' Rules and Regulations, Part Two, Chapter III, Section 1, Subsection 1.4, concerning admission tickets, be amended as indicated below in congressional style:

-1.4 Admission tickets, including complimentary tickets, shall have the price of admission indicated thereon, and all such tickets shall be prenumbered, except for certain events where the section, row, and seat number are shown.
+- 3. U. T. Board of Regents Regents' Rules and Regulations, Part Two: Amendments to Chapter III, Section 1, Subsection 1.4, Concerning Admission Tickets.--The Board, upon recommendation of the Finance and Audit Committee, amended the Regents' Rules and Regulations, Part Two, Chapter III, Section 1, Subsection 1.4, concerning admission tickets, to read as follows: - 1.4 Admission tickets, including complimentary tickets, shall have the price of admission indicated thereon, and all such tickets shall be prenumbered, except for certain events where the section, row, and seat number are shown.
 Admission tickets and coupon books shall be purchased for delivery to the institutional business office and issued to the department concerned.
 Unused tickets or books shall be returned along with a prescribed ticket report to the business office within 30 days from the date of the event, and a list showing the names of all persons receiving complimentary tickets shall be a part of the prescribed ticket report.
 The chief business officer may authorize an exception to the 30-day time limit for submitting ticket reports for a specified event or series of events, provided that the exception must be in writing, and must specify both the reason for the exception and the alternate due date for those ticket reports.